Crataco/ai-guide/README.md

 ![Source needed!](https://thumbs.gfycat.com/AgileHiddenAfricanhornbill-max-1mb.gif)

 _Hello!
 I assume you've come here either via word-of-mouth or through your own research.
+I hope for this guide to enlighten you on text generation AI that you can run without being tied to an online service._

+_You may be unhappy with say, Replika or CharacterAI.
+Or you're unaware of the progress that's been made in the open-source world after GPT-2 or before LLaMA._

+_Either way, you're in the right place._

-I hope for this guide to enlighten you on text generation AI that you can run without being tied to an online service.
-I want to make this version of my guide unbelievably simple compared to version 1, and as such it'll focus only on these two important things:_
+_I want to make this version of my guide unbelievably simple compared to version 1, and as such it'll focus only on these two important things:_

 - _[Frontends (the interface)](https://github.com/Crataco/ai-guide/blob/main/guide/frontends.md)_